 “Listen, babe,” Sondra says, the light leaping in the actress’s eyes as she perfectly mimics his Brooklyn accent, “I’m running for assemblyman, and I need a little spit and polish.
 Can you do that for me?”
 But Sondra refused.
 She pointed out to him that he was running for office in Brooklyn and told him he was fine just the way he was, and she instructed him to call her when he ran for governor.
 And, sure enough, when the man was elected, he sent her a dozen red roses with a note that read: You was right, doll!
 See you when I run for guv!

 Years later, Sondra and her husband made the decision to move to Brookdale, and they lived there happily together until Sondra’s husband passed away.
 This happened just before the COVID-19 pandemic began and social-distancing and self-isolation became the norm.
 But Sondra says she didn’t feel isolated at all.

 “The kind of support I’ve gotten from the staff and the residents, you can’t buy,” Sondra explains.
 “I feel that at this stage of my life, I could not be in a better place.
 I’m happy here.
 I’ve made some good friends.”
 Sondra now holds a regular talk space for women at her community.

 “We take care of each other,” she says.
 “And I think that’s how life should be — that you take care of yourself, so you can take care of others.
 You believe in yourself, so you can believe in others.
 You love yourself, so you can love others.”

-At Brookdale, Sondra has carried on teaching drama and public speaking to new clients, one of whom was preparing to present a new method of purifying water in Africa to investors.
-She’s also exploring new interests like Japanese flower arranging and meditation.
+At Brookdale, Sondra has carried on teaching drama and public speaking – but this time as a volunteer for ambitious high school students.
+One student was preparing to present a new method of purifying water in Africa.

 When asked if there were any tricks to this kind of confidence, she had this to say: